 Philip Woodfield — A British Master of the Modern Lattice Guitar

-Woodfield has loved fine woodworking since childhood, and over thirty-plus years he has built more than 350 instruments.
-His method is deliberately hands-on: he works mainly with traditional hand tools and finishes in French polish, seeking a personal connection with each guitar rather than a production line.
-His eye for tonewood is famously exacting — only a small fraction of the wood he examines ever meets his standard.
+Woodfield has loved fine woodworking since childhood, and his career as a luthier has been built on that deep, sustained engagement with material.
+Over more than thirty years he has built more than 350 instruments.
+His method is deliberately hands-on: he works mainly with traditional hand tools and finishes in French polish, seeking a personal connection with each guitar rather than a production-line approach.
+His eye for tonewood is famously exacting — only a small fraction of the wood he examines ever meets his standard for a guitar top or back.

 FAQ